by Garrick Dee

 Will It Clean Stairs?

-To give you an example on Mondays, you can set the schedule to 8am, on Tuesday you can set a different time let’s say around 10am and so on.
+To give you an example on Mondays, you can set the schedule to 8 am, on Tuesday you can set a different time to let’s say around 10 am and so on.

-iRobot did not specify how long it will take to charge this robot but based on experience it will take roughly 2 to 3 hours to fully charge.
+iRobot did not specify how long it will take to charge this robot but based on experience it will take roughly 2 to 3 hours to charge fully.

-This is an essential step in ensuring it will work as efficient as the engineers designed it.
+It is an essential step in ensuring it will work as efficiently as the engineers designed it.

 Emptying the filter

 Cleaning the camera window – this is probably the most critical part of this robot in terms of navigation

 The 960 is advertised to run for about 75 minutes before needing to recharge.
 The more efficient iAdapt 2.0 somehow offsets the lack of run time and allows this to clean larger areas without having to charge.

 All iRobot robot cleaners have a 1-year warranty on the robot and 6-month warranty for the battery.